nablaFox/GreenHearts/README.md

 - components/ActionHandlers/: components used to graphically handle user interaction outcomes
 - components/Headers/: screen headers
 - components/LoadingSplashScreens/: components used to display full screen view while an action is loading

+- make something general only if it is required from > 2 different contexts